harnerdesigns/jackharner-gatsby/content/blog/lets-make-a-newsletter/index.md

 I plan on re-posting every email I send on JackHarner.com 7 days after it gets sent to the list.
 Make sure to sign up to get my posts as soon as possible.

-If you have any questions feel free to respond to this email or hit me up on Twitter: [@JackHarner](https://twitter.com/jackharner).
+If you have any questions feel free to respond to this email or hit me up on BlueSky: [@JackHarner](https://bsky.app/profile/jackharner.com).
 Happy Coding!